mmdzov/luIP-marzban/README.md

 We get to know the following environment variables that are located in the .env file by default.

+##### When you use the api, the data will be stored in a file called users.csv, and this file has a higher priority in reading than MAX_ALLOW_USERS and users.json, just as users.json has a higher priority than MAX_ALLOW_USERS.

 | Parameter | Description                |
 | :-------- | :------------------------- |